 - 8 black tea bags

-Combine water, sugar, cardamom, cloves, cinnamon and ginger in large saucepan.
+Combine the water, sugar, cardamom, cloves, cinnamon, and ginger in a large saucepan.

 Bring to a boil over medium heat.
 Reduce heat and simmer for 15 minutes.

-Add tea bags and turn off heat.
+Add tea bags and turn off the heat.
 Allow to steep for 5 minutes.

 Strain mixture.
 To serve, combine one part concentrate with one part non-dairy milk.
 Serve hot or chilled.